rmaarle/me41035/content/pages/faq.rst

    Each University will have a different way to register.
 See the information provided on the `main page <{filename}/pages/index.rst#registration>`_ or contact the coordinator at your University.
+Do you arrange our travel and accomodation?
+   No, we do not.
+But we do provide some tips for you on the `travel & accomodation <{filename}/pages/travel.rst>`_ page.